+- Stay up to date.
 Sign up to our newsletter for news and information about the City of Sanctuary network.

-Find out if there is a City of Sanctuary group in your local area and contact them to find out what they’re up to!
+- Join you local group.
+Find your nearest City of Sanctuary group and contact them to find out what they’re up to!

+- Start your own group.
 If there isn’t a local City of Sanctuary group in your area, you could start one!
 All you need is three people.
 Have a look through our page on ‘How to set up a group’ for what to do next.

 Carry the Future can accept certain kinds of baby carriers.

 The Bike Project takes unwanted bicycles to give refugees in the UK access to free and healthy transport.

 You can also donate to Phone Credit for Refugees which provides practical help by giving people credit for their mobiles.

 - Volunteer.
 Whether it’s befriending, teaching English or becoming a trustee, there are loads of voluntary roles out there.
 Contact your local Volunteer Centre, City of Sanctuary group or https://do-it.org/ for information about local volunteering opportunities.

 - Host.
 Government policy means that sanctuary seekers face destitution at multiple points in the asylum system.
 Volunteers across the country open their homes for 1 night onwards to those in need of a place to stay.
 Visit NACCOM or Refugees at Home to find out more.